openkim/kliff/docs/source/auto_examples/example_uq_bootstrap.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 40-43
+GENERATED FROM PYTHON SOURCE LINES 39-42

 Before running bootstrap, we need to define a loss function and train the model.
 More detail information about this step can be found in :ref:`tut_kim_sw` and :ref:`tut_params_transform`.

 ..
-GENERATED FROM PYTHON SOURCE LINES 43-76
+GENERATED FROM PYTHON SOURCE LINES 42-72

 .. code-block:: default

-    # Instantiate a transformation class to do the log parameter transform
-    param_names = ["A", "lambda"]

     # Create the model
     model = KIMModel(model_name="SW_StillingerWeber_1985_Si__MO_405512056662_006")